 In 2009, Capital Power, in co-operation with a respected researcher engaged by Environment Canada, undertook a three-year monitoring program to track the falcons' nesting and migration patterns.
-Two solar-powered satellite transmitters were safely placed on the nesting falcons that live at the Genesee nesting box.
-The backpack-style transmitting devices weighed little more than a wet teabag (30 grams) and were worn on the birds’ backs, secured with a braided Teflon harness.
+For more information,

 Return to Genesee

 Late April to late May (northern average = May 9)